 - Badass Creed: Her favorite character Boko Bear's main trait of how he'll fight again and again no matter how many times he gets beaten, is her personal creed.
 Boko's character song is her own personal battle song.

 - Chekhov's Gunman: The Shimada school of Sensha-do is mentioned in passing in the Anzio OVA.
 It turns out that the Shimada school has a sort of rivalry with the Nishizumi school.

-- Child Prodigy: She's a university student at the age of twelve.
+- Child Prodigy: She's a university student who skipped several grades.
 She's also implied to be the best sensha-do practitioner in the university level.

 - Combat Pragmatist: While her decision to allow Ōarai to have additional forces is admirable, she has no problems utilizing the Karl Moser Siege Gun against them.
 She's also shown to have no problems blindsiding opponents, (like what she did to the Rabbit team and Turtle team) and as the final battle demonstrates, she will use any advantage she has or can have, including the field.

 - Composite Character: Of the Nishizumi sisters.
 She's adorable, shy, somewhat socially awkward, and loves Boko dolls like Miho.
 She's also a calm and calculating tactician, the best sensha-do practitioner in the University Teams, and is the heiress of the Shimada-school which is her resemblance to Maho.
 This is reinforced by her choice of ride - the Centurion combines the armour and firepower of Maho's Tiger with the speed and agility of Miho's Panzer IV.

 - Curb-Stomp Battle: Her tank easily eliminates 4 Chi-Ha-Tan units and Duck team at the same time.
 She even manages to make her Centurion avoid being hit from point blank range.